 After so much violence and hatred recently, the Foundation’s Director of Programs & Impact, Chad Helminak, challenges credit unions to consider what we stand for, as much as what we fight against.

 Economic inequality drives a deep and real wedge between the haves and have-nots.
 This goes well beyond someone’s financial position.
 Wealth influences whether or not someone’s voice is heard.
-And it means that no matter how hard and how high some people pull their bootstraps up, the deck will always be stacked against them.
-The global pandemic has only exacerbated problems that already existed.
+And it means that no matter how hard and how high some people “pull their bootstraps up”, the deck will always be stacked against them.

 As credit unions, we fight against economic inequality and injustice.
 If we consider what we stand for, it boils down to this: Financial Democracy.